mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

   and the replication must be started by setting up the GTID to replicate from.

-* Only replication from MariaDB servers is supported.
+* Only replication from MariaDB servers (including Galera) is supported.